 Yes folks, your favorite people over at BMOrg are not just bringing you the party any more – they’re now asking you to submit all your videos to them, for approval to go on the official Burning Man YouTube channel.

 Like to SUBMIT?
 Then you’ll love their fancy Submission Page.
-Follow the guidelines, and if you’re confused, there’s a handy FAQ.
+Follow the guidelines and additional info, and if you’re confused, there’s a handy FAQ.
 If you submit well enough, your video might be considered for listing on their channel.

 Of course, you could just post your videos on YouTube, like you have been since YouTube started in 2005.